PeterPan627/MarketPlacce-V3/README.md

-# Prism Integration
+# MarketPlace Contract
-This is the contract for the integration with the Anchor and Luna purchase.
+Our marketplace contract supports the ibc coins of Cosmos ecosystem and well known tokens on the Juno chain.